 You need at least several days to properly explore Prague but within one day you can get a great overview of the implosion of styles from the 11th century to the 18th century, from Prague Castle and St Vitus Cathedral, all the way down to the market square with the animated clock.

 It’s unlikely you would go to the Czech Republic and not pass through Prague – but if you had any thought of avoiding the city, don’t!
-It is one of the those places that is always more wonderful than you imaged.
+It is one of the those places that is always more wonderful than you imagined.

 Historic Centre of Český Krumlov